RedisLabs/redislabs-docs/content/rs/administering/adding-node.md

 The node is added to the cluster.
 You can see it in the list of nodes in the cluster.

+{{< note >}}In case of adding multiple nodes to the clutter,we recommend that you add them one after the other rather than in parallel.
+When a node joins, the cluster makes sure all other nodes are up and running.
+Adding more than one node concurrently may result in failure.
+In that case try to join nodes again.{{< /note >}}

 {{< tip >}}We recommend that you run the [rlcheck utility]({{< relref "/rs/references/rlcheck.md" >}}) to verify that the node is functioning properly.{{< /tip >}}